Our recent previous treks and expeditions

 2017 Indian Summer

 Our spring Everest Base Camp trek was cancelled after the main mover had an accident.
-We ran a full series of Ladakh treks though!
+We ran a full series of Ladakh treks, even squeezing in a Kilimanjaro holiday!

 Our Parang La upgrade, with a 6000m scramble.
 This is a sublime panoramic wilderness trek in dazzling light to Kibber and Ki Gompa with our unique detour wandering where wolves and snow leopard roam.
 We get 6000+m high and cross a few secret passes with some trademark exploring, then back to the more usual Parang La for a cultural Spiti and Shimla-Delhi end.
 Adventure from start to finish!